hpc/charliecloud/doc/tutorial.rst

 host.
 This highlights Charliecloud's focus on functionality (make your UDSS run), rather than isolation (protect the host from your UDSS).

-Each invocation of :code:`ch-run` creates a new container, so if you have multiple simultaneous invocations, they will not share containers.
-However, container overhead is minimal, and containers communicate without hassle, so this is generally of peripheral interest.
+Normally, each invocation of :code:`ch-run` creates a new container, so if you have multiple simultaneous invocations, they will not share containers.
+In some cases this can cause problems with MPI programs.
+However, there is an option :code:`--join` that can solve them; see the :ref:`FAQ <faq_join>` for details.

 .. note::